 - 1/2-2/3 cup low-fat buttermilk

 - 1 garlic clove

 - 1/2 tsp fresh cracked peppercorns more if you like stronger flavor

 - Mince the herbs and press the garlic clove.
 Combine all the ingredients together in a mixing bowl and whisk until smooth and blended.

 - Taste to see if you have enough salt.
 You can add it more zesty by adding more fresh cracked pepper too.

 - Pour the mixture into a spouted dressing jar or a gravy boat to serve right away or transfer it to a glass jar with a lid.

-- Pour the dressing into a glass jar with an air-tight lid and keep it in the refrigerator for up to a week.
+- Storing: If you’re making the dressing ahead of time or have leftovers, store homemade ranch dressing in the refrigerator.
+Pour it into a glass jar with an air-tight lid and keep it in the refrigerator for up to 1 week.